 Science-Based

-MUFG will ensure that the interim target for 2030 is scientifically “well below 2˚C, preferably to 1.5˚C,” as agreed in the Paris Agreement.
+Following the NZBA Guideline, MUFG ensures that the interim target for 2030 is scientifically “well below 2˚C, preferably to 1.5˚C,” as agreed in the Paris Agreement.

-As a benchmark for 1.5°C, we will refer to scientific scenarios published by IEA and others.
+As a benchmark for 1.5°C, we refer to scientific scenarios published by IEA and others.

 Data Quality